LucianPopaLP/ECUScan/README.md

 As a consequence the following IDs were removed the ECUPrint Aligned Dataset: 0x370 (Corsa), 0x511 (Duster), 0x4DE (Logan), 0x3A9, 0x43C, 0x171 (Ecosport), 0x428 (ix35) and 1 bit was removed for IDs 0x294, 0x19B (Civic).
 The sanitized dataset retains 175,378 samples from the original 181,874 samples of the ECUPrint dataset.

-**Result**: The Ground Truth resulting from the new metholdology is slightly different from the original ECUPrint paper and is available in this [pdf](https://www.aut.upt.ro/~bgroza/projects/ecuprint-aligned/ecu_scan_gt.pdf).
+**Result**: The Ground Truth resulting from the new methodology is slightly different from the original ECUPrint paper and is available in this [pdf](https://www.aut.upt.ro/~bgroza/projects/ecuprint-aligned/ecu_scan_gt.pdf).

 **Independent corroboration**: We also verified the number of ECUs in the Ford vehicles with a diagnostic tool (FORScan v2.3.65) together with the electrical wiring diagrams and it matches the number of ECUs that we identified using Constraint-Guided Clustering.
 Documents used for determination of electrical wiring diagrams are: